Farm Input Price Index (FIPI)

 Revisions and seasonal adjustment

-The data used in the FIPI's last eight quarters may be revised.
+The Farm Input Price Index is subject to an eight-quarter revision period after dissemination of a given quarter's data.
 Some FIPI inputs have their own revision periods, and the FIPI was structured so that data revisions can be incorporated.
 The FIPI is not seasonally adjusted.

 Because of the methodology used to calculate the FIPI, confidence intervals are not calculated.
 The use of administrative data results in a subjective evaluation of how representative the information is for the FIPI.
 Indexes for higher levels of aggregation are considered to be statistically reliable and are more reliable than the indexes at a low level of aggregation.